edgeworx/docs/README.md

 # Install the latest released version of edgectl
 $ brew install edgeworx/edgectl/edgectl

-# From the root of the docs repo:
+# From the root of the docs repo, execute:
 $ npm run gen:cmd-help
 ```